 Combine that with the other necessary functionality to keep up with this evolutionary shift in B2B sales and marketing, and it’s easy to see how the marriage between CPQ and CRM will grow even tighter (and become more critical).

-Consumers, as a whole, want to cut out the middleman.
+Customers, as a whole, want to cut out middlemen.
 This is increasingly true in B2B sales.
 In a survey that investigates the self-service economy, 56 percent of the respondents prefer self-service solutions when researching a company, compared to 26 percent who would prefer to jump on a phone call.

 Companies are recognising this need, as customer self-service was listed as one of the top CRM priorities in Gartner’s “Why You Need to Rethink Your Customer Self-Service Strategy” report.

 While not a first-degree connection to CPQ in most cases, this makes a statement about how people buy and sell, and that is one of the big reasons for CPQ’s growing popularity.
 CPQ empowers the customer to buy and sell the way they want.

 It’s easy to think of CPQ as just a front-end sales tool.
 However, as many businesses and manufacturers have learned, CPQ is a powerful back-end solution.
 It plugs the gaps where process breaks down between sales, engineering and delivery.

 Enterprise Irregulars explains: “While mostly front-office salespeople use CPQ, the data they access has a strong back-office flavor.
 It includes the product catalog, price lists and existing customer information that can drive things like cross-selling.”